hanseartic/neurio-2-mqtt/README.md

 at

 - `localhost:8080/discovery` listing of all discovery topics
-- `localhost:8080/readings` current sample from all configured generac sensors
+- `localhost:8080/readings` current sample from all configured sensors